apptainer/singularity-userdocs/singularity_and_docker.rst

 Authentication via Remote Login
 ===============================

-Singularity 3.7 introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.
+apptainer 3.7 introduces the ability for users to supply credentials on a per registry basis with the ``remote`` command group.
 See :ref:`Managing OCI Registries <sec:managing_oci_registries>` for detailed instructions.